Shotzi Blackheart: Independent circuit (2025–present)

 On June 6, 2025, Blackheart returned to the independent circuit, competing at Hoodslam's Fearless event against one of her original trainers, Rick Stoner.
 Two days later, she made her debut for Game Changer Wrestling (GCW) as a surprise entrant in the Tournament of Survival, where she was defeated by Matt Tremont in a three-way deathmatch for the GCW Ultraviolent Championship, also involving Jimmy Lloyd.
 After the match, Blackheart dubbed herself the "Indy God", which started a feud with Matt Cardona, who also used the nickname.
 On July 5, Blackheart made her debut for Maple Leaf Pro Wrestling (MLP) at Resurrection, where she unsuccessfully challenged Gisele Shaw for the MLP Canadian Women's Championship.
+On November 21, 2025, Shotzi Blackheart defeated Indi Hartwell at Return to the Windy City to become the new House of Glory Women's Champion.

 Major League Wrestling (2025–present)

-On June 26, 2025 at Summer of the Beasts, Blackheart made her debut for Major League Wrestling (MLW), where she confronted Yuki Kamifuku.
+On June 26, 2025, at Summer of the Beasts, Blackheart made her debut for Major League Wrestling (MLW), where she confronted Yuki Kamifuku.
 Blackheart and Kamifuku were then interrupted by Ava Everett, leading to a match between Blackheart and Everett being scheduled for Blood and Thunder on August 9.

+She defeated Shoko Nakajima on February 7, 2026 to win MLW World Women's Featherweight Championship.
+On September 12, Shotzi lost the title to the debuting Masha Slamovich.